MINDFUL YOGA & QIGONG

 • Yoga and Qigong aren’t just movement practices: They are wisdom traditions that inform our ways of being in the world.

-The Yoga for Life series is designed to translate practices on the mat into daily life.
+The seasonal series are designed to translate practices on the mat into daily life.

 Previous practitioners have experienced profound shifts in awareness and relationships by setting clear and compassionate boundaries, gaining clarity on what matters most in life, and becoming more situated in the self and better able to handle unexpected stress and challenge.